I had to Google the word surveillance. My damn spelling is so terrible. I had no idea how to spell it.

 So if I want any "analytics" in the future, I'm going to have to build them myself.
 Which isn't even so difficult really, I imagine.
 Or I know what I'd need to do at least.
 Only, it's quite a little project.
 And I'm running all week back and forth to the job, back and forth,—walking actually—my comforting rationalization, an excuse.

 Another damn tweet, I just saw today, to speak to my itchy feet.
 Go to the Mecca of your creative activity.
 Damnit.
 More and more difficult it gets to drag myself to the job every day too.
 And I know what comes next.
 Which I dread—always having no money, out in that rain.
-But I'm persuading myself for now, that to stay home and work the job and get a shelter of my own I can run back to always, that's the hardest path.
+But I'm persuading myself for now, that to stay home and work the job and get a shelter of my own I can always run back to, that's the hardest path.
 And it's the hardest path we should follow always.